stefansaenger/user_external_pgsql/README.md

-# External PostgreSQL authentication for [Nextcloud](https://nextcloud.com)
+# External PostgreSQL authentication for [Owncloud](https:/owncloud.com)

-This is an extension for the [user_external](https://docs.nextcloud.com/server/12/admin_manual/configuration_user/user_auth_ftp_smb_imap.html) app for Nextcloud that adds authentication against an external PostgreSQL database.
+This is an extension for the [user_external](https://docs.nextcloud.com/server/12/admin_manual/configuration_user/user_auth_ftp_smb_imap.html) app for owncloud that adds authentication against an external PostgreSQL database.
+It is ported from the original extension by [Jakob Nixdorf](https://github.com/flocke/user_external_pgsql)

 ## Installation

-Just download/clone this GitHub repository into the apps folder of you Nextcloud installation.
+Just download/clone this GitHub repository into the apps folder of you owncloud installation.

 ## Configuration